Westmoreland Art Nationals Juried Fine Art & Photography Exhibit

 Every year, the Westmoreland Arts & Heritage Festival holds the Westmoreland Art Nationals, a juried fine art and photography competition, featuring art from all around the country.
 Artists are permitted to enter as many pieces as they’d like to be considered in both of our exhibits.

-The first exhibit will be held at the Westmoreland County Community College from Saturday, May 18 through Wednesday, June 5.
-The Opening Reception will take place Saturday, May 18 from 6-8pm.
-The second exhibit will be held Thursday, July 4 through Sunday, July 7 onsite at the Westmoreland Arts & Heritage Festival with the Opening Reception set for Saturday, June 29 from 6-8pm.
+The first exhibit will be a virtual exhibition.
+Awards will be posted here and on our Facebook page on Saturday, May 16.
+The second exhibit will be held Thursday, July 2 through Sunday, July 5 onsite at the Westmoreland Arts & Heritage Festival with the Opening Reception set for Saturday, June 27 from 6-8pm.
 Both shows are free and open to the public to attend.

 A total of $4,400 in prize money will be awarded in the following categories: